 A few weeks ago Frank Gehry commented on how he dreamed of the design of the building that is finished in Paris, "a magnificent ship that symbolises the cultural vocation of France," the building made for the Louis Vuitton Foundation, is clearly a jeweler, exquisite, complex and expensive, to house exceptional works of art, which has just been completed and is awaiting its inauguration which will be next October, when its interior refurbishment is completed.

-His project for Louis Vuitton, of course, is a show that brings together the whole range of the architect's methods, aesthetic codes and modes of expression, while at the same time he seems to want to represent a new stage in his work.
-The titanium plates were relegated and the use of glass was stressed to give life to his vision of a building that wanted to be light, luminous, designed to stand out and stand out against a green background, the Jardin d'Acclimatation in the Bois de Boulogne, a park from the end of the 19th century.
+His project for Louis Vuitton, of course, is a show that brings together the entire range of the architect's methods, aesthetic codes, and modes of expression, while simultaneously representing a new stage in his work.
+The titanium plates were relegated, and the use of glass was stressed to give life to his vision of a building that wanted to be light, luminous, designed to stand out and stand out against a green background, the Jardin d'Acclimatation in the Bois de Boulogne, a park from the end of the 19th century.

 Exemplary.